-Why do Hurricanes have names?
+Why do hurricanes have names? - CBBC Newsround

 Storms are named in alphabetical order.

-The first storm of a year will have an A name, like Hurricane Alice or Typhoon Andrew, the next one gets a B name and so on.
+The first storm of a year will have an A name, like Hurricane Alice or Typhoon Andrew.
+The next one gets a B name, and so on.

 There is a name for each letter of the alphabet - but Q, U, X, Y and Z are not included.

-Brian, Maeve and Niall are on the list of 21 storm names announced in the UK for the 2017-18 season.
+Brian, Maeve and Niall were on the list of 21 storm names announced in the UK for the 2017-18 season.

-Five storms were named here last season, from Angus in November to Ewan in February.
+Five storms were named in the UK last season, from Angus in November 2016 to Ewan in February 2017.

 Storms take it in turns to have girls' or boys' names.

-Originally storms were only named after girls.
-In 1979, men's names were introduced.
+Originally storms were only given female names, but in 1979, male names were introduced.